-If there was a one-size-fits all cure for acne, we would all certainly know about it.
+If there was a one-size-fits all cure for acne, we would ALL certainly know about it.
 For now, we’ll have to settle for understanding the science behind how breakouts form.

 You Can Have a Diet Filled With Junk Food and Still Have “Good” Skin

 I certainly have had clients who eat really poorly, yet their skin remains beautiful.
-French fries, burger and other greasy foods, while not the healthiest of options, don’t seem to cause skin problems.
+French fries, burgers and other greasy foods, while not the healthiest of options, don’t seem to cause skin problems.
 We’ve all had that friend who can eat whatever they want and just “splashes water on their face” in the morning yet has flawless skin.
 Definitely not fair, but that’s just the reality of acne.